 It's hard not to feel overwhelmed after talking with your doctor about planning a pregnancy.
-In addition to the joys and concerns, you leave with a laundry list of vitamins and prenatal supplements.
+In addition to the joys and concerns, you leave with a laundry list of recommended vitamins and prenatal supplements to take.
 Trying to remember what each vitamin does can make your head spin.

-"Folic acid is a B vitamin, also known as vitamin B-9," says Dr. Shaffer.
+According to Dr. Mimi Shaffer, an OBGYN with Sharp Rees-Stealy, the value in including folic acid in your pregnancy plan is clear.
+"Folic acid is a B vitamin, also known as vitamin B-9," she says.
 "It is an essential building block of the DNA of all cells."

-According to Dr. Shaffer, folic acid helps to prevent the development of neural tube defects such as spina bifida.
-Spina bifida occurs when the protective covering that grows around an unborn baby's spinal cord doesn't properly close, leading to a possibility of permanent nerve damage and sometimes paralysis.
+Folic acid helps to prevent the development of neural tube defects, such as spina bifida.
+Spina bifida occurs when the protective covering that grows around an unborn baby's spinal cord doesn't properly close, leading to a possibility of permanent nerve damage and sometimes, paralysis.

-While folic acid supplements can be purchased at any pharmacy and are recommended as the best way to get the appropriate dose of folic acid, Dr. Shaffer includes natural places to find folic acid-rich foods.
+Folic acid supplements can be purchased at any pharmacy and are recommended as the best way to get the appropriate dose of folic acid.
+However, Dr. Shaffer suggests you also seek natural sources of folic acid-rich foods.

-"For women with a previous baby affected by a neural tube defect, 4 milligrams of folic acid is recommended," continues Dr. Shaffer.
-"Folic acid for these high-risk women has been proven to decrease the rate of recurrence of neural tube defects by 70 percent."
+"Women with a previous baby affected by a neural tube defect should speak to their doctors about the right dose of folic acid, as it will be an increased amount," says Dr. Shaffer.
+"Folic acid for high-risk women has been proven to decrease the rate of recurrence of neural tube defects by 70%."